openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

    - ST_REGRDATA:
       - The slave enters this state if the master wants to read data from CSR.
-      - The slave device places the data from the last addressed CSR(from the previous transaction) onto the i2c_sda_o line.
+      - The slave device places the data from the CSR, whose addressed was received in the previous ST_REGADDR phase, onto the i2c_sda_o line.

    - ST_REGRDATAACK:
       - After a successful read, an acknowledgment is received.